-The book was published by William Morrow, an imprint of HarperColllins, in January 2011.
-It became an immediate Wall Street Journal best seller and the #1 best seller on the Inc./800CEORead Hardcover Business list.
+The book was published by William Morrow, an imprint of HarperColllins, and became an immediate Wall Street Journal best seller and the #1 best seller on the Inc./800CEORead Hardcover Business list.
 Daniel H. Pink, best-selling author of Drive and A Whole New Mind, calls the book "the most powerful and instructive change manual you'll ever read."
 Gail McGovern, president and CEO of the American Red Cross, calls it "a must-read for organizations that want to stay energized and relevant."
 The New Your Journal of Books called Practically Radical "a successor to Jim Collins's seminal book, Good to Great."
-The Washington Times called it "an eye-opening joy."
 CNN, in an in-depth report on the book, declared that Taylor "has a cult following in workplace and management circles."

 Just weeks after its release, Mavericks became a New York Times best seller, a Wall Street Journal business best seller and a BusinessWeek best seller.
 It was the subject of articles, reviews and columns in many top publications, including U.S. News & World Report, The Boston Globe and The Economist, which called the book "a pivotal work in the tradition of In Search of Excellence and Good to Great."
 The Economist also named Mavericks one of its "Books of the Year, 2006."
 Other accolades include: "Top Ten Business Book of The Year" (amazon.com), "Top Ten Book on Innovation and Design" (BusinessWeek) and "2006 Picks of the Year in Business Books" (The Financial Times).

 Taylor is the co-author of three other books on strategy, leadership and innovation: The Big Boys: Power and Position in American Business; No-Excuses Management and Going Global.
 He has published numerous essays and CEO interviews in The Harvard Business Review, and his column, "Under New Management," ran in the Sunday Business section of The New York Times.
 Another column, "Bill Taylor on Big Ideas," ran in The Guardian newspaper of London.
-Today, Taylor chronicles his research, insights and lessons in a popular blog Harvard Business Online, the digital arm of The Harvard Business Review.
+Today, Taylor chronicles his research, insights and lessons in a popular blog for the Harvard Business Review.